EssBuilds/starmamas/README.md

 *   **Sprint 3:** Child profile management and enhanced progress tracking.

 ### User Story Testing

+User story testing for authentication included scenarios for successful registration, login, and logout.
+This included the use of automated tests and manual testing, ensuring that the application met user needs and expectations.

+The goal was to create a user-friendly and reliable application, with a clear focus on user experience.
+This included the use of modern testing tools and practices, with a focus on automation and efficiency.
+The result was a user-friendly and reliable application that met the needs of its users.

 *   Used Gherkin syntax to define acceptance criteria for each user story.
 *   Automated tests to ensure features meet requirements.